Senior Vice President

 “Digitally platforming an organization is far more than just posting videos online.
 It’s about creating content that reflects a specific cultural vantage point and placing that content in the channels where your audience already lives.
 Even though our phones can shoot HD footage, uploading without a plan is a lost opportunity.”

-A sought-after public speaker, Mr. Dwarka has been featured on CBC Television, WBAI Radio, TVOntario’s The Agenda, and The Walrus Talks.
-He also appears on a regularly occurring segment on Sesame Street.
+A sought-after public speaker, Dwarka has been featured on CBC Television, WBAI Radio, TVOntario’s The Agenda, and The Walrus Talks.
+He appears on a regularly occurring segment on Sesame Street.
 He was part of the inaugural cohort of the Banff/Toronto Arts Council Cultural Leaders Lab as well as the City of Toronto’s Economic Development and Culture’s Strategic Planning Committee, which oversaw the creation of Toronto’s 2018-2022 Culture Plan.
-In addition, Mr. Dwarka served as Support Lead for the Metcalf Foundation’s Creative Strategies Incubator and is Chair of Humber College’s Program Advisory Committee and Canadian Opera Company’s Equity, Diversity, and Inclusion Committee.
+In addition, Dwarka served as Support Lead for the Metcalf Foundation’s Creative Strategies Incubator and as a board member for MusicWorks Magazine, and previously presided as a board member for CanAsian Dance and the Chamber Factory.
+He is Chair of Humber College’s Program Advisory Committee and Canadian Opera Company’s Equity, Diversity, and Inclusion Committee.
 He holds a bachelor of music and master of music in music composition from the University of Toronto.

 Winnipeg Symphony Orchestra